CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 This readme file is an outcome of the [CENG501 (Spring 2024)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation.
 See [CENG501 (Spring 42) Project List](https://github.com/CENG501-Projects/CENG501-Fall2024) for a complete list of all paper reproduction projects.

 # 1. Introduction
 An event-based camera is a new sensor modality that operates by detecting changes in log pixel intensity rather than capturing entire frames.
-When a change in log intensity occurs at any pixel, the camera reports the pixel’s coordinates, the polarity of the change (indicating whether the intensity increased or decreased), and the precise timestamp of the event as a tuple {x,y,t,p} in Address Event Represenattion(AER).
+When a change in log intensity occurs at any pixel, the camera reports the pixel’s coordinates, the polarity of the change (indicating whether the intensity increased or decreased), and the precise timestamp of the event as a tuple {x,y,t,p}.
 This unique approach enables the camera to achieve high temporal resolution, capturing rapid motion.
 It also delivers a high dynamic range, allowing it to perform effectively in scenes with extreme lighting contrasts.
 Furthermore, its design significantly reduces power consumption, making it an energy-efficient alternative to traditional frame-based imaging systems.

 <p float="left">